 - Additional tables are available for a nominal fee.

 - The Museum is not currently wheelchair accessible.

 - All applications for special events are subject to approval by the Executive Committee of the Board of Directors, at the recommendation of the Executive Director.

-- Overtime is at a rate of $200/half hour, and is permitted only at the discretion of the Executive Director.
+- Overtime is at a rate of $200/half- hour, rounded up to the nearest half-hour, or at the discretion of the Executive Director.

-- Payment of balance (by check or money order) is due one week prior to the event.
+- Payment of balance (by check or credit card) is due one week prior to the event.

-- For Renters who are individuals, such coverage is at the discretion of the Executive Director.
+- For Clients who are individuals, such coverage is at the discretion of the Executive Director.

 - If required, a proof of insurance must be submitted prior to the event.